FoalTS/foal/docs/tutorials/simple-todo-list/1-installation.md

 # Start The Server

 Let's verify that the FoalTS project works.
-Run the following command:
+Run the following commands:

 ```
 cd my-app